 - In the second year most of the tier-2 learning outcomes are completed and the tier-3 ones are begun.

 - In the third year the tier-3 learning outcomes are consolidated.

 How does the registration work?

 The registration takes place every six months and incorporates modules.
-The syllabus is made up of different modules.
+The study programme is made up of different modules.

 - The modules may be parallel or sequential, depending on the studies, and may be on-campus or online.

 - At the beginning of the module a challenge that the students must resolve is set.